Geomty/HelloWorld/README.md

 # HelloWorld
-All it does is change the text colour
+All it does is change the text colour.

 ![Screenshot](screenshot.jpg)